WhiteHatCyberus/NetTest-Internet-Speed-Test-Desktop-Application-for-Windows/README.md

 # Internet-Speed-Test
-This program is purely implemented in python and resembles the functionalities of other network speedtests on the internet.
+<p>This program is purely implemented in python and resembles the functionalities of other network speedtests on the internet.<br></p>
 Ive added the entire detailed documentation within the code and I hope you find this useful for educational purposes.

 # Requirememnts